 Overall, the broad-spectrum effectiveness of neem oil against a variety of pests, combined with its safety for non-target species, makes it an invaluable tool for sustainable pest management in both gardens and homes.

 How Do I Make My Own Neem Oil Pesticide?

-This way, you can control the quality of the ingredients, the concentration levels and the cost – it is often far cheaper in the long run to make your own neem oil spray than buy a premade version in a store.
-Store versions can also be less potent, with a lower concentration of the active ingredient, Azadirachtin.
+This way, you can control the quality of the ingredients, the concentration levels and the cost – it is often far cheaper in the long run to make your own homemade neem oil spray than buying a pre-made version in a store, like the one pictured below:

-To make your own neem oil pesticide spray, follow these steps:
+So if you’re looking for how to make your own neem oil pesticide spray, follow these steps:

 It needs to be cold pressed as head destroys the Azadirachtin, and you might like to look for organic neem oil as well as this will ensure no contamination with petrochemicals or solvents has taken place during the purification process.

 To make one litre of general-purpose neem oil spray, mix 5 mL neem oil, 2 mL of liquid soap and 1 L of water.